markviola/the-odin-project/readme.md

 ######11 - More Ruby Problems 4

 Two more general general programming problems, using Ruby, that focuses on using recursion to solve problems.
 The two problems to be recreated are the Fibonacci Sequence and Merge Sort.

+######12 - Data Structures and Algorithms

+Two programming problems that focus on the use of data structures (Binary Search Tree) and algorithms (breadth first search and depth first search algorithms) to solve problems.
+The first problem is to implement the binary tree data structure whereas the second exercise involves using algorithms to solve a practical problem.